changjiashuai/SwiftUI-MVVM-Concept/README.md

 # SwiftUI-MVVM Concept
 ## Organizing View and Data layers within SwiftUI App
-### SwiftUI MVVM template Development Architecture
+### SwiftUI template Development Architecture Designing with Protocols

 **Concept based on protocols.** It is not "pure" MVVM for SwiftUI as you might find on the web.
 It is not about how to create Lists and Charts and view design. **It's about one of possibility how to organize View and Data layers within SwiftUI App.**